EmreKeskin47/ICP_Hacker-s_Den/README.md

-# ICP_Hacker-s_Den Content
+# ICP Cross Chain Hacker's Den Content

 This repo contains the educational content for ICP Cross Chains Hacker's Den.

 ## Content

--   **Rust.pptx**: Basics of Rust
+-   **Rust.pptx**: An introductory presentation on the Rust programming language, covering its basic concepts and syntax.
--   **1-events**: First ICP canister example using Rust, demonstrating how to manage state and make http calls from the canister
+-   **1-events**: This is the first example of an ICP canister implemented in Rust.
+It demonstrates essential techniques for managing state and making HTTP calls from within a canister.
--   **2-dao**: Second ICP canister example using Rust, demonstrating how to manage state and utilize timer for repetitive tasks, along with implementation of a basic DAO
+-   **2-dao**: implementation of a Decentralized Autonomous Organization (DAO) illustrating state management and the use of timers for executing repetitive tasks.
 -   **3-nft-container**: Last ICP canister example using Rust, demonstrating how to create and interact with NFTs in ICP
--   **Blockchain Use Cases**: Use cases of blockchain in real life that can be inspiring when deciding on what to implement
+-   **Blockchain Use Cases**: list of real-world blockchain applications that can be inspiring when deciding on what to implement

 ## ICP Glossary